 Chicken rice can be found anywhere in Singapore, from hawker stalls, franchised outlets to restaurants.
 This tasty and reasonably priced food is one of the daily meal choices of locals and travelers.
 Herein the five best Chicken Rice in Singapore you should concern above all.

-Kaya toast is toasted bread filled with butter and kaya, a jam made from eggs, sugar, coconut milk and pandan leaves.
+Kaya toast is toasted bread filled with butter and kaya, a jam made from eggs, sugar, coconut milk, and pandan leaves.
 The dish flavors will be enhanced when matched with half-boiled eggs, and hot tea or black coffee.

-These days, Kaya Toast is considered as not only a national breakfast dish but also a popular snack that delights tea breaks of office workers and recharges tired shoppers after a long shopping tour.
+These days, Kaya Toast is considered not only a national breakfast dish but also a popular snack that delights tea breaks of office workers and recharges tired shoppers after a long shopping tour.

 Our below list features the most delicious kaya toast that Singaporeans cannot live without.

 In Singapore, there are two styles of Bak kut teh served – Teochew style and Klang style.
 And it is the broth which makes bak kut teh styles different.
-While Teochew version features clear soup with peppery taste, Klang version has thick, cloudy soup with herbal taste.
+While Teochew version features clear soup with a peppery taste, Klang version has thick, cloudy soup with an herbal taste.
 In our lion city, the former is more popular than the latter.

 Herein the 5 best bak kut teh places highly recommended for you to enjoy Bak kut teh in Singapore.